 That health food store was teensy by Whole Foods Market standards but its shelves were packed with treasures.
 I had no idea how blessed I was.

 For the first couple years I bought all my supplies at this tiny but well stocked store - carrier oils, lye and essential oils.
 Certain carrier oils were expensive and essential oils gave me sticker shock (even more so now with prices rising) but I built up my soap stash slowly and sold some bars to a few friends and family to put that money back into my soapmaking cash envelope.

 This made it relatively easy to get started as a soapmaker.
 The supplies were readily available and I staged their purchase to make it more affordable.

 The first year I made a big batch of soap it was for gifts.
 I can't remember now if it was hostess gifts for a trip back to Canada or Christmas gifts I was sending.
 I used our gift budget to help fund the soap supply purchase.

 Fast forward to this winter.

 In Maine I knew my "suppliers".
 Yes, soapmaking is kind of like a drug.
-There was the local health food store and when I wanted to save money and buy bigger quantities I did on-line ordering.
-More expensive yes, but per unit cheaper (even with shipping costs).
+There was the local health food store and when I wanted to save money and buy bigger quantities I did online ordering.

 I had to figure that all out this summer.
 And I'll be frank, spend a lot of money, to get set up again for soapmaking.